xiaochendev/capstone-frontend/README.md

-#  Movie Search
+#  To Do List App
-- Allow user to search movie by name via OMDB API
+- Allow the user to add, edit, remove todo from todo lists

 # Steps
 1. Copy rerepository to your local file